basecaseFM/transmission-reseeder/README.md

 # Limitations
 Because of the nature of the transmission, only the linux version works with these tools.
 The windows and mac versions might be supported someday.
-When every these platforms allow transmission-remote to be used.
+Whenever these platforms allow transmission-remote to be used.

 Contact
 basecase.fm@gmail.com
-feel free to talk crap or make requests...im just doing this for fun..:>
+feel free to make requests for features or report bugs...im just doing this for fun..:>

 Installation
-Copy contents of the files to a place that won't change and is accesible to your transmission install.
+Copy contents of the makeDirectoryForSeed.sh to a place that won't change and is accesible to your transmission install.
-Go to Prefrences->Downloading->Incomplete there you will find the "Call script when torrent is completed" select the file that has the stuff that you copied earlier
+Go to Prefrences->Downloading->Incomplete there you will find the "Call script when torrent is completed" select the file makeDirectoryForSeed.sh

 For the reseeder
-Paste the contents of the reseeder to somewhere. make the file executable. and run it via a terminal
+Paste the contents of the reseeder to somewhere.
+Make the file executable. and run it via a terminal
 ex: [user@hostname Downloads]$ ./reseeder